-The following information is about Microsoft Stream (Classic) which will eventually be retired and replaced by Stream (on SharePoint).
-To start using the newer video solution today, just upload your videos to SharePoint, Teams, Yammer, or OneDrive.
+The following information is about Microsoft Stream (Classic) which is being retired and replaced by Stream (on SharePoint).
+We strongly recommended to start using the newer video solution today by uploading your videos to SharePoint, Teams, or OneDrive.
 Videos stored in Microsoft 365 the way you'd store any other file is the basis for Microsoft Stream (on SharePoint).
 Learn more...

 Groups and channel settings in Microsoft Stream (Classic)

 In Microsoft Stream, you can use channels and groups to organize and grant permission to your videos.

 For practical examples of ways to organize your videos, see Group and channel examples.

 Groups in Microsoft Stream (Classic) are both a way to organize videos and to control access to videos.
 Groups have both owners and members.

 Each group gets its own mini video portal, with a highlights page showing trending and new content within the group.